Ultimate California Road Trip from San Francisco to Fort Bragg

 North Cliff Hotel room spectacular room views

-Day 3: Exploring Fort Bragg and Surroundings
+Day 3: Fort Bragg

 Stop 1: Mendocino Headland State Park